RajkumariV/Capstone/README.md

 # Per Scholas Capstone
-#### Final project for the Per Scholas Data Engineering course
+## Final project for the Per Scholas Data Engineering course

 ## Project requirements:

 ![Alt text](https://github.com/RajkumariV/Capstone/blob/dev/resources/graphs/Demo_Objective.png)

-# Things to considered before starting this project
+### Things taken into consideration while implementing this project

 #### Data safety
 -refers to the protection of data from accidental or intentional loss, corruption, or unauthorized access.
 It involves creating backups, implementing disaster recovery plans, and ensuring that data is stored in a secure location.